liuqx315/Multiscale-pattern/doc/guide/source/Butcher.rst

    :scale: 50 %
    :align: center

-   Linear stability region for the SDIRK 2(1) method.
+   Linear stability region for the SDIRK-2-1-2 method.
 The method's region is outlined in blue; the embedding's region is in red.

 .. _Butcher.Billington:

-Billington
+Billington-3-2-3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Butcher table number 12 for :func:`ARKodeSetIRKTableNum()`.
+:index:`Butcher table number 12 <Billington-3-2-3 SDIRK method>`
+for :c:func:`ARKodeSetIRKTableNum()`.
 Here, the higher-order method is less stable than the lower-order embedding.

 .. math::